Obelisk-Protocol/obeLST-Native/README.md

-# obe-sol-native Solana Stake Pool Program
+# obeSOL LST - Solana Stake Pool Program

 This is a Solana program implementing a simplified native stake pool.
 It allows users to stake SOL, receive pool tokens (obeSOL), and earn staking rewards.
 The pool delegates the staked SOL to a single, pre-defined validator.